 As in any sector, and as in any period, a brand must be accompanied by a muse.
 A muse who sells the product as unique among all.

 For the piano, the companies did not deviate from the rule.
-They went to seek the image of the best pianists to persuade the masses that their products were better than those of the competition.
+They went to seek the image of the best piano players to persuade the masses that their stage piano products were better than those of the competition.

 The main piano-making firms at the end of the 19th century were:

-At the time, these firms shared 70% of the world’s piano production.
+At the time, each piano company shared 70% of the world’s piano production.

 Pianos of all shapes, sound and technical characteristics… And pianos that could be found among middle-class people of the time (especially those enriched by the industrial revolution, who wanted to learn the piano) and the bourgeoisie who used pianos as well, for the sound only, for the beauty of the “furniture” that the instrument represents.